 Colorado Mountain College offers a superior, in-kitchen apprenticeship in four diamond restaurants —for thousands less than other culinary schools

 The Culinary Apprenticeship program delivers a hands-on experience, both through rotations in four-diamond restaurants and in classroom education.
 You’ll graduate the program having completed a traditional American Culinary Federation apprenticeship and with an Associate of Applied Science degree – for THOUSANDS less than other colleges in Colorado.

 This paid apprenticeship culinary program will kick start your career by working in up to six different restaurants over the course of the program, gaining real world experience that employers look for.
 In fact, many graduates have been hired by these restaurants right after they graduate.

-When you graduate from the program your resume will have full service hotel, large scale banquet, quick serve, and fine dining experience.
-We also offer classes in ice carving.
+At the end of the paid apprenticeships, your resume will have full-service hotel, large-scale banquet, quick serve, and fine dining experience.

 FAQ - CMC Culinary Arts Apprenticeship program

 What type of program is the Culinary Arts Apprenticeship?